 There is no denying that Alesis has grown to become a reputable brand today.
 I was never a fan of their products, but I have since found a certain interest.

-There are several details with the kit, but nothing you cannot handle.
+There are several details with this electronic drum kit, but nothing you cannot handle.
 I will be reviewing the kit and high-lighting a few features that made me love the unit.

 About the Alesis Crimson II